bitArtisan1/rephraseX/README.md

    - Copy your **Consumer Key**, **Consumer Secret**, **Access Token**, and **Access Token Secret**.

 ## Obtaining Claude API Keys
-Claude is a powerful AI developed by Anthropic that can rephrase text.
+Claude is an AI tool developed by Anthropic that can rephrase text.
 To use it, you need API keys:

 1. **Sign Up for Anthropic API Access:**
    - Visit [Anthropic API](https://www.anthropic.com/) and sign up.